HimaVachhani/multi-tenant-resource-management/README.md

 You can manually verify tables like TENANTS, USERS, RESOURCES.
 ```

-Here's the markdown table for the controllers:
+Here's the table for the API:

 | Controller | Path Prefix | Description |
 |------------|-------------|-------------|